joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 ### Exercise 1

-#### Task 1: Create resource groups and deploy resources to resource groups
+#### Task 1: Deploy resources to resource groups

-In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.
+In this task, you will use the Azure portal to create a disk in a resource group.

 1. Sign in to the [**Azure portal**](http://portal.azure.us).